 Have you ever felt pain in a tooth while eating or after drinking something too hot or cold?
-If this has happened to you a few times, you might have a cracked tooth.
-Pain from a cracked tooth is typically intermittent making it difficult for a dentist to locate especially if it is small.
-A cracked tooth may not cause any pain or discomfort and could even be symptom-less leaving the patient without any knowledge of the crack.
-Lexington, KY dentist, Dr. Doyle Freano recommends that you contact him if you experience any of the following symptoms:
+You might have a cracked tooth.
+However, a cracked tooth may not cause any pain or discomfort and could even be symptomless, leaving the patient without any knowledge of the crack.

-- Split Tooth: Just like the name suggests, this is literally when a tooth is literally split or close to splitting into two.
-The tooth may or may not be saved.
-Dr. Freano will try to save half of the tooth but if it’s not possible then the entire tooth.
+- Split Tooth: Just like the name suggests, this is literally when a tooth splits or is close to splitting into two.
+The dentist may or may not be able to save the tooth.
+Dr. Freano will try to save half of the tooth if possible, but we may need to extract the entire tooth.

-- Vertical Root Crack: This type of crack begins below the gum line, in the root of the tooth and extends upward.
-This is difficult to fix and will most likely need extracted.
+- Vertical Root Crack: This type of crack begins below the gum line in the root of the tooth, and extends upward.
+This is difficult to fix and the dentist will most likely need to extract the tooth.

 - Craze Lines: These are very tiny cracks that appear in the tooth’s enamel.
-They do not cause pain and do not need to be treated.
+They might not cause pain, and also might not need repairs.

 - Crack that extends into gum line: A vertical crack that extends below the gum line requires prompt treatment to save the tooth and relieve the pain.

-- Crack that does not extend into gum line: A vertical crack that does not extend below the gum line is usually not painful and the tooth can be saved.
+- Crack that does not extend into gum line: A vertical crack that does not extend below the gum line is usually not painful and we can save the tooth.

 Depending on the severity of the crack, your dentist may recommend one or more types of dental filling materials for your specific case.
 If decay is present, Dr. Freano will use a resin dental filling to fix the damage.
 If the crack is near a dental filling, he may need to remove the filing to inspect the damage.
 To learn more about fillings, see Dental Fillings.

 Dr. Freano can also use dental crowns to protect weak teeth from further damage, improve their appearance, and even hold dental bridges in place.
 Dr. Freano will most likely use a dental cap to save the tooth from further damage and give it strength if the crack is above the gum line.
 To learn about the dental crowns procedure, see Dental Crowns.

-- Root Canal: If the crack has extended into the pulp chamber of the tooth, he may need to perform a root canal to save the tooth.
+If the crack has extended into the pulp chamber of the tooth, Dr. Freano may need to perform a root canal to save the tooth.
 Dr. Freano will cap the tooth with a dental crown to restore the tooth after the root canal.
 However, when cracks are in the root of the tooth or if the tooth splits beyond repair, he will most likely need to extract it.
 To learn about the root canal procedure, see Root Canal.